-After the exertions of Cambrai, the Newfoundlanders were to be withdrawn from the line, the 1st Battalion of the Newfoundland Regiment by then numbering the strength of only a single company - whereas a full battalion comprises four.
-The unit had then remained in the vicinity of Humbercourt, to the west of Arras, until December 18 when it was to march to Fressin, some fifty kilometres to the north-west.
-There the unit would spend both Christmas and New Year.
-The weather had obliged and had even allowed the Newfoundlanders some snow - a bit too much at times apparently.
+After the exertions of Cambrai, the Newfoundlanders were to be withdrawn from the line, the 1st Battalion of the Newfoundland Regiment now numbering the strength of only a single company whereas a full battalion comprised four.
+The unit remained in the vicinity of Humbercourt, to the west of Arras, until December 18 when it marched to Fressin, some fifty kilometres to the north-west.
+There the unit was to spend both Christmas and New Year.
+The weather obliged and even allowed the Newfoundlanders some snow - a bit too much at times apparently.